 - During the transition from STOP to RUN a call is issued to the start-up organization block OB 100.
 The length of this OB is not limited.
 The processing time for this OB is not monitored.
-The START-UP OB may issue calls to other blocks. - All digital outputs are disabled during the START-UP, i.e. outputs are inhibited. - RUN-LED blinks - STOP-LED off
+The START-UP OB may issue calls to other blocks. - All digital outputs are disabled during the START-UP, i.e. outputs are inhibited. - RUN-LED blinks for at least 3s, even if the start-up time is shorter or the CPU gets to STOP due to an error. - STOP-LED off